If you’re over 40, can you live up to the saying: “You’re not getting older, you’re getting better!”

 If you don’t push your body beyond what it’s currently doing, it won’t change.
-What works early on in your fitness journey won’t always help you stay in shape.

 When I posted the story on Facebook, controversy erupted, along with some misinterpretation.
 (Oh, the joys of social media.)
 But amidst the trolling, a great question was asked.

 How does “progress” change when you get older?

 Whether you have decades of experience or are walking into the gym for the first time, here are specific ways you can train smart and make progress well past the age of 40.